julelang/jule/README.md

 However, despite being in the early development stage, many algorithms (<a href="https://github.com/julelang/jule/tree/master/std">see the standard library</a>) can be successfully implemented.
 However, Jule's compiler is bootstrapped.
 The reference compiler, JuleC, is developed with Pure Jule.
-JuleC has or is very close to having many of the things Jule was intended to have, such as memory safety, no undefined behavior, structures with methods and generics.
+JuleC has or is very close to have many of the things Jule was intended to incorporate, such as memory safety, no undefined behavior, structures with methods and generics.
 <br><br>
 The syntax and language design of the Jule programming language has emerged and is not expected to undergo major changes.
-Many parts of JuleC, included in standard library such as lexer, parser and semantic analyzer.
+Many parts of JuleC, are included in the standard library such as lexer, parser and semantic analyzer.
 This will also allow developers to quickly develop tools for the language by leveraging Jule's standard library.
 <br><br>
 There is an idea to include a package manager in JuleC as well, although it doesn't have one yet.